Mecha anime and manga: History

 By 1977, a large number of super robot anime had been created, including Brave Raideen and Danguard Ace.
 The market for super robot toys also grew, spawning metal die-cast toys such as the Chogokin series in Japan and the Shogun Warriors in the U.S., that were (and still are) very popular with children and collectors.
 The super robot genre became heavily commercialized and stagnant, creating an opening for innovation, which was seized upon by Yoshiyuki Tomino in 1979 with the creation of Mobile Suit Gundam, a complex "space saga" that was called the "Star Wars of Japan" and birthed the real robot genre, which featured more realistic, gritty technology.
 Tomino did not like the formulaic storylines and overt advertising of the super robot shows he had worked on, and wanted to create a movie where robots were used as tools.
 While the response to Gundam was lukewarm at first, efforts by dedicated fans led to it becoming a success.
 It created a massive market for mecha model robots, and became an industry that earned Bandai ¥42.8 billion in 2004.
 Many real robot series and other media were later created, such as Full Metal Panic! and the video game series Armored Core.

-1990 saw the release of Patlabor, a breakthrough animated movie directed by Mamoru Oshii that popularized the mecha genre and aesthetic in the West.
+1990 saw the release of Patlabor, an animated movie directed by Mamoru Oshii that popularized the mecha genre and aesthetic in the West.
 Neon Genesis Evangelion, created by Hideaki Anno in 1995, was a major influence on the super robot genre, arriving when the real robot genre was dominant on television.
-A deconstruction of classic mecha anime tropes, it recast the "saintly" inventor/father as a sinister figure, and the enthusiastic teenage protagonist as a "vacillating" introvert.
 Due to its unusual psychological themes, the show became a massive success, and further caused Japanese anime culture to spread widely and rapidly around the world.